daltonrooney/meeting-recorder/architecture.md

 #### System Audio (What Zoom plays to you)

-Use **Core Audio Taps** (`AudioHardwareCreateProcessTap`) introduced in macOS 14.2.
+Use **Core Audio Taps** (`AudioHardwareCreateProcessTap`).
 This is the recommended API for audio-only capture—it's designed specifically for this use case and does not require screen recording permissions (unlike ScreenCaptureKit).

 **Key characteristics:**
 - Passive tap—audio passes through unmodified